idealapt404/idealapt404.github.io-code/algo/sorting_and_searching/2022-09-10-search-suggestions-system.md

 However, binary search is another good way to find the answer.
 Since the problem asks "lexicographically minimums," input data should be sorted at the beginning.
-If the language is Python, binary search is a good one to apply.
+If the language is Python, binary search is a good algorithm to apply.
-Python has the binary search function and string comparison can be done like a number.
+Python's binary search function supports string like a number.

 ## Problem Description
 > You are given an array of strings `products` and a string `searchWord`.
 > Design a system that suggests at most three product names from `products`
 > after each character of `searchWord` is typed.
 > Suggested products should have common prefix with `searchWord`.
-> If there are more than three products with a common prefix return the three lexicographically minimums products.
+> If there are more than three products with a common prefix, return the three lexicographically minimums products.
 >
 > Return a list of lists of the suggested products after each character of `searchWord` is typed.
 >